 My Favourite Quotes

-Sometimes someone says something so supremely significant it seems sensible to select it.
-Sorry that sentence is a bit silly, so be it.
-Here they are.
+Sometimes someone says something so well it seems sensible to repeat it.

 I have them printed out on “thought cards” that I often give to my clients in face-to-face sessions.